 ShareLove this blog?
 Why not share it with the world?

 Simply put, authentication is the procedure of recognizing a user's identity.
 It runs at the start of an application and validates users to make sure that they fulfil every security requirement.

 Different systems require different credentials to confirm an identity.
 This credential is often a password, but it can also be other forms of authentication, depending on the service and security features that the application needs to have.
 There are two main phases for the whole procedure - identification and actual authentication, which makes sure that everything is secure and the user has access to the right tools.

 In this article, we'll dive deep into this topic and talk about different forms of authentication, technologies, techniques and help you understand why it is essential for your business to have a proper authentication system.

 There are many different methods of authentication and technical types of authentication .
 Cyber attacks are improving over time, and security teams need to be ready for new challenges.
 They look to implement more sophisticated systems to secure their users and make sure that safety is guaranteed.
 And this is why there are so many types of authentication available, as they try to cover a variety of requirements.
 The most common authentication types are:

 The simplest way to secure your access to a system.
 In this case, you need to match only one credential to verify yourself online.
 This is most often a password, the most popular form of authentication.

 SSO lets you securely authenticate yourself with multiple online accounts by using only one set of credentials.
 It's really any time you have the option to log in using Google, Apple, Facebook, or another provider.
-This system is based on a certificate that the service provider and identity provider have exchanged.
+This system is based on a digital certificate that the service provider and identity provider have exchanged.
 The identity provider sends the identity information to a service provider through this certificate to know that it is coming from a trusted source.